The Top 10 Reasons Why I Love Christmas

 The 10 Top Reasons Why I Love Christmas

 There are many different reasons why Christmas is so special and why I love Christmas.
-This holiday is the most unique of it's kind and is highly popular for adults as well as children.
+This holiday is the most unique of it's kind and is highly popular with adults as well as children.
 Out of all of the reasons why I love Christmas, I chose to make a list consisting of only of the top 10 reasons as my way of getting into the Christmas spirit and to prepare for this Christmas holiday.
 Christmas only happens one time per year, so each year should be a special holiday and a time to make special memories.

 The first reason why I love Christmas isn't about the decorating or the gift giving, it's about the real meaning of Christmas.
 Christmas has a real meaning and the real meaning of the Christmas holiday is about celebrating and honoring the sacred birth of our Lord and Savior.
-Mary was married to Joseph, the 11th son of Jacob, when an archangel named Gabriel came to her one night and informed her that she was chosen by God to become the mother of Jesus Christ.
+Mary was married to Joseph, the 11th son of Jacob when an archangel named Gabriel came to her one night and informed her that she was chosen by God to become the mother of Jesus Christ.
 Through immaculate conception by the Holy Spirit, she gave birth to a child that would spread the word of the gospel and later be crucified on a cross to save the world from their sinful ways.
 The Christmas holiday is to remember the time when Jesus Christ was born in Bethlehem, Judea.
 Many Christmas songs depict this moment in time as a way to remember and incorporate the real meaning of Christmas.
 This is also a special holiday in other countries and cultures as well.

 - The Christmas lights that decorate the Christmas tree represent the stars that shined bright in the world during the time of Jesus' birth.